-Public lands are owned by various entities and are distributed widely across Vermont, with more than 800,000 acres under state or federal management.
+Thousands of acres of public lands are distributed widely across Vermont.
 Most of these lands are open to hunting, fishing, and other forms of wildlife-based recreation.

 There are 55 TNC natural areas in Vermont and all are open for fishing, and all but one are open for hunting.
 The majority are open for hunting without permission, but some have restrictions and/or require permission.